One good conversation can shift the direction of change forever.Linda Lambert

 Having suffered with her own mental health problems for a number of years now, my mum could relate to many of the things I was going through.
 The tears.
 The hurt.
 The heartbreak.
 And everything else that comes with a mental illness.
 From the moment we started to speak about my mental health, there was absolutely no judgment on her part and all she wanted to do was find a solution and see me happy.
 See me back smiling, laughing, joking and having fun- not all this pain that overwhelmed me.
 Moving forward, no matter how tough things got, I knew I was not alone.
 In times of hardship, it can feel like the ‘world is against me’ or that nobody cares, but deep down I know that the people who love me will always be there to listen, talk and support me.
 Without that first conversation, I guarantee I wouldn’t be where I am now!

 Speaking to somebody over a coffee, in the gym or over the phone may not seem like much, but it’s a much bigger step than you think.
-Finding someone who listens, understands and respects how you’re feeling is one of the best feelings you could ever have.
+Finding someone who listens, understands and respects how you’re feeling is one of the best feelings you could ever wish for.
 Conversations have the power to change lives!

 P.S I know I’ve not blogged for a while; the plan is to post more regularly from now on 🙂